tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 	 * More functionalities.

 	 Different formats have their strength and weakness in the above aspects.
-	 Forcing a single binary format on users is certainly not ideal.
+	 Forcing a single binary format on users is not ideal.
 	 We should let users make the choice.

-1. **Not Necessarily Fast**:
+1. **Not Necessarily Faster**:
-	There are cases when having an intermediate format is useful for performance reasons.
-	For example, to apply some one-time expensive preprocessing to your dataset.
+	Having an intermediate format can be useful for performance reasons, for example to apply some one-shot expensive preprocessing to your dataset.
 	But other formats are probably equally fast.

-	Formats like TFRecords and RecordIO are just as fast as your disk, and of course, as fast as other libraries.
+	Formats like TFRecords and RecordIO are just as fast as your disk, and of course, as fast as other similar libraries.
 	Decades of engineering in dataset systems have provided many other competitive formats like LMDB, HDF5 that are:
-	* Equally fast (if not faster)
+	* Equally fast
 	* More generic (not tied to your training framework)
-	* Providing more features (e.g. random access)
+	* With more features (e.g. random access)

-    The only unique benefit a format like TFRecords or RecordIO may give you, is the native integration with the training framework, which may bring a small gain to speed.
+  The only unique benefit a format like TFRecords or RecordIO may give you, is the native integration with the training framework, which may bring a small performance gain.

 On the other hand, DataFlow is:

 1. **Easy**: Any Python function that produces data can be made a DataFlow and used for training.
-No need for intermediate format when you don't.
+No need for a fixed format.
-1. **Flexible**: Since it is in pure Python, you can use any data format.
+1. **Flexible**: Since it is in pure Python, any data format can be used.
-   When you need, you can still easily serialize your dataflow to a single-file format with
+   When needed, you can still easily serialize your dataflow to a single-file format with
    [a few lines of code](../../modules/dataflow.html#tensorpack.dataflow.LMDBSerializer).